loganfsmyth/babel/packages/babel-plugin-transform-runtime/README.md

 The `runtime` transformer plugin does three things:

 * Automatically requires `babel-runtime/regenerator` when you use generators/async functions.
-* Automatically requires `babel-runtime/core-js` and maps ES6 static methods and built-ins.
+* Automatically requires `core-js` and maps ES6 static methods and built-ins, when `useCoreJS: true` is enabled.
 * Removes the inline Babel helpers and uses the module `babel-runtime/helpers` instead.

 What does this actually mean though?
 Basically, you can use built-ins such as `Promise`, `Set`, `Symbol`, etc., as well use all the Babel features that require a polyfill seamlessly, without global pollution, making it extremely suitable for libraries.